 COVID-19 and Chickens

 It’s normal to question everything you bring into your home right now.
-And it’s perfectly normal to wonder if it’s safe to continue ordering chickens, and ducks, and swans and every other wonderful creature under the sun.
+And it’s perfectly normal to wonder if it’s safe to continue ordering chickens, ducks, swans, and every other wonderful creature under the sun.

-Currently there is NO evidence that any chickens in the United States have COVID-19.
-That being said, good hygiene is great at any given moment of time but especially important right now.
+Currently, there is NO evidence that any chickens in the United States have COVID-19.
+That being said, good hygiene is great at any given moment but especially important right now.
 Chickens can still carry other dangerous bacteria (salmonella anyone?) but proper personal hygiene is your best bet to prevent the spread.